The Fatal Embrace

 This theory may make some readers a little uneasy.
 Does it not rationalize an irrational hatred and, in effect, blame the victims of “the oldest hatred in the world.”
 This is certainly one response to Hannah Arendt, whose painstaking and often somewhat convoluted reconstruction of antisemitism, Ginsberg is simplifying.
 She responded that there must be a reason why antisemitism was so persuasive and attractive to people, and it was the job of the historian to figure it out.
 She also made the point that the idea of “eternal antisemitism” is both question-begging and essentially the same conceit as antisemitism itself: that Jews are loathed from time immemorial and therefore their persecution and murder is unremarkable and natural.
 There is a subtle difference between Ginsberg and Arendt that I think is important: for Ginsberg, the problem is the Jewish identification with power, but for Arendt, antisemitism arises in particular places where Jewish prominence persists, but when the institutions they are associated with are losing power and prestige, under conditions of a social and political crisis.
 They appear there even more as an extraneous, useless “parasitical” being, a part of a failing order.

 Ginsberg’s book is not primarily a work of history; it is an analysis of the potential for antisemitic politics in the then-contemporary United States.
-But from a certain perspective, it sounds like a work of political science rather than a prophecy.
+But from a certain perspective, it sounds less like a work of political science and more like a prophecy.
 As in the Jewish tradition of the prophets, it criticizes the errors of the children of Israel and foretells doom if that wicked course is continued.
 Here’s his prediction about the possible rise of an antisemitic movement in the United States, given the appearance of Duke and the Buchananite paleocons in the early ’90s:

 If Clinton and the Democrats are able to deal forcefully and effectively with America's long-term economic problems, the threat from the far—and near—right will certainly recede as it did during the late 1930s.
 If, however, times are hard—as they may well be for America in the coming decades—it is not much of a leap to imagine that some respectable conservative groups would be willing, as they were during the early 1930s, to swallow their distaste and support forces that propose a "real" alternative to the contemporary liberal regime.
 As Buchanan has ably demonstrated, one wing of the Republican party is already quite comfortable with Duke's ideas, if not with Duke.